-- Identify and engage key stakeholders in the development of the Anti-slavery Commissioner's implementation roadmap and any modern slavery guidelines and tools.
-These stakeholders include strategic suppliers, industry representatives and victim-survivors of modern slavery (or their representatives), affected communities, and civil society.
-This engagement will support the development of a pragmatic implementation approach that speaks to the needs and processes of market actors. - Encourage government agencies to: - articulate modern slavery policy objectives and specific requirements in tender processes; and - work in partnership with suppliers to build capability along the value chain.
+- Identify and engage key stakeholders in the implementation roadmap and any modern slavery guidelines and tools.
+These stakeholders include strategic suppliers, industry representatives and victim-survivors of modern slavery (or their society.
+This engagement will support the approach that speaks to the needs and processes of market actors. - Encourage government agencies to: - articulate modern slavery policy objectives and specific requirements in tender processes; and - capability along the value chain.